salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 \endcode

 We note that sometimes errors such as the one below can arise during sampling.
 These errors are caused by issues generating forward GMM files, which is done stochastically.
-If such issues arrise, remove all files in the `forward_densities` folder for that snapshot and resubmit the corresponding jobs.
+If such issues arrise, remove all files in the `forward_densities` folder for that snapshot model and resubmit the corresponding jobs.

 \code{.py}
   File "/imp/main/20240607-af6f9d6a95/lib/release8/IMP/isd/gmm_tools.py", line 35, in decorate_gmm_from_text